royto/kalliope_neuron_movie_db/README.md

 1. Create a [Movie Db account](https://slack.com/signin)
 2. Connect to your account
 3. Go to API in the menu
-4. Create a request for developper api key
+4. Create a request for developer api key
 5. Accept licence agreement
-6. Fill informations about application
+6. Fill information about application